-Website redirects (or leak of them) are so crucial for a website that they can either make or completely break your online business.
-That is why I can’t stress enough how important is to have well define redirect strategies for different events that may occur on your website.
-For example if user navigated to the page that does not exist, do you want to show default “404 (Not Found)” page or maybe would like to redirect user to more meaningful page like “Search” page; of if visitor navigates to the category that is available only for premium subscribers, do you want to show only “Access Denied” message or maybe redirect your visitor to login page that will redirect authenticated user back to that category.
+Website HTTP redirects are crucial for a website and they can either make or completely break your online business.
+That is why we can’t stress enough how important is to have well define redirect strategies for different events that may occur on your website.
+For example, if a user navigated to a page that does not exist, do you want to show default “404 (Not Found)” page or maybe would like to redirect the user to more meaningful page like “Search” page; or if visitor navigates to the category that is available only for premium subscribers, do you want to show only “Access Denied” message or maybe redirect your visitor to login page that will redirect authenticated user back to that category.

-There are a lot of questions that have to be clarified in order to provide seamless user experience because this is the key component to better conversion rate and AAM offers you three different types of redirects that will cover most of your redirect strategies.
+There are a lot of questions that have to be clarified in order to provide a seamless user experience because this is the key component to a better conversion rate.
+AAM offers you three different types of redirects that will cover most of your redirect strategies.

 Login and Logout redirects

-Default WordPress behavior after successful authentication is to redirect user to the Backend area and after logout – redirect user back to the login screen.
+Default WordPress behavior, after successful authentication, is to redirect a user to the Backend area and after logout – redirect the user back to the login screen.
 Depending on the website, this might not provide the best user experience and you have the ability to override these redirects.

 Learn more » How to redirect WordPress user on login and logout